Élisabeth Vigée Le Brun: Italy

 While in Florence, she visited the famous Medici gallery, where she saw the widely-celebrated and famous Venus de' Medici and the room of the Niobids.
 She then visited the Pitti palace where she was enamored of several paintings by old masters, including Raphael's Madonna della Sedia, Titian's portrait of Paul III, Rembrandt's Portrait of a Philosopher, Carracci's The Holy Family and many others.
 She then visited the town's most beautiful landmarks, including the Florence Baptistery, where she saw the Gates of Paradise by Lorenzo Ghiberti, the Church of San Lorenzo, and Michelangelo's mausoleum at the Santa Croce.
 She also visited the Santissima Annunziata, where she entered the cloister and was enthralled by Andrea del Sarto's Madonna del Sacco, comparing it to Raphael's paintings, but also lamented the state of neglect of the lunettes.
 She also visited the Palazzo Altoviti, where she saw the self-portrait of Raphael, praising his countenance and expression as that of a "man who was obviously a keen observer of life", but also stated that the painting's protective glass had made its shadows darker.
 She then visited the Medici library, and later a gallery containing numerous self-portraits by famous artists, where she was asked to present her own self-portrait to the collection, promised to do so as soon as she reached Rome.
 During her stay in Florence, Vigée Le Brun made the acquaintance of another French lady, the Marquise de Venturi, who took her on excursions along the Arno.
 She soon left Florence and departed for Rome, arriving there in late November 1789.

 As she arrived in Rome, she was surprised by how filthy the famous Tiber was.
 She headed to the French Academy in the Via del Corso where the director of the academy, M. de Ménageot, went down to receive her.
 She requested lodging of him, and he quickly furnished her, her daughter and her governess a nearby apartment.
 He took her to see Saint Peter's on the very same day, where she was underwhelmed by its size; not matching the lavish descriptions she had heard of it, although its vastness became apparent to her upon walking around the structure.
 She stated to de Ménageot that she would have preferred for it to be supported by columns instead of enormous pillars, to which he replied that it was originally planned as such but it was found not feasible, later showing her some of the original plans for the Basilica.

-She visited the Sistine Chapel later on to see Michelangelo's much criticized The Last Judgement, for which she expressed great praise, writing in a letter to the painter Hubert Robert:
+She visited the Sistine Chapel later on to see Michelangelo's much criticized The Last Judgment, for which she expressed great praise, writing in a letter to the painter Hubert Robert: